oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 # 3 Protocol Mapping

-> **TBSL**  The protocol mapping should be considered
-> tentative until consensus has been achieved on the
-> operating model.

-## 3.1 MQTT Control Packet Usage

 The three regions of MQTT control packets are represented in the tables in this section as follows: